mlrun/mlrun/docs/projects/project.md

 # Projects

 A project is a container for all your work on a particular activity/application.
 It is the basic starting point for your work.
-Project definitions include all of the associated code, [functions](../runtimes/functions), [Submitting tasks/jobs to functions](../concepts/submitting-tasks-jobs-to-functions), [artifacts](../store/artifacts), lists of parameters, and secrets.
+Project definitions include all of the associated code, [functions](../runtimes/functions), [Submitting tasks/jobs to functions](../concepts/submitting-tasks-jobs-to-functions), [artifacts](../store/artifacts), lists of parameters and secrets.
 You can create project definitions using the SDK or a yaml file and store those in the MLRun DB, a file, or an archive.
 Project jobs/workflows refer to all project resources by name, establishing a separation between configuration and code.